netcup-community/community-tutorials/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Further Information
-*The current netcup-wiki is being revised and updated.
-You want to support us with your contributions and get rewarded?
-For more information, please stay tuned in the [netcup Forum](https://forum.netcup.de/).